Bringing industry and community colleges together

 The Center for a Competitive Workforce is an unprecedented data-driven research collaboration between business and education leaders in the Los Angeles Basin

-The center’s mission is to support data-driven, industry-informed education and workforce programs and curricula across the talent development systems of Los Angeles and Orange counties with the goal to train, educate and upskill residents for the knowledge-intensive industries that will come to dominate our economic future.
+The center’s mission is to support data-driven, industry-informed education and workforce programs and curricula across Los Angeles and Orange counties.

 The Los Angeles Basin, which encompasses Los Angeles and Orange counties, has become a hub for emerging industries and new work models that have and will continue to fuel future job growth.
 While the region has the advantage of an integrated talent development network, new growing industries require higher levels of educational attainment and specialized skills.

 Data-Driven Economic Reports

 The Center for a Competitive Workforce produces ongoing regional economic outlook reports to better align labor market supply and demand data, support industry-driven career education and workforce development programs, and strengthen industry engagement across the L.A. basin.